nextcloud/documentation/developer_manual/app/appframework/container.rst

 .. sectionauthor:: Bernhard Posselt <nukeawhale@gmail.com>

 The App Framework assembles the application by using an Inversion of Control container which does :doc:`../general/dependencyinjection`.
 Dependency Injection helps you to create testable code.
-A good overview over how it works and what the benefits are can be seen on `Google's Clean Code Talks <http://www.youtube.com/watch?v=RlfLCWKxHJ0>`_
+For a very simple and good Tutorial, watch the `Dependency Injection and the art of Services and Containers Tutorial on YouTube<http://www.youtube.com/watch?v=DcNtg4_i-2w>`_ A broader overview over how it works and what the benefits are can be seen on `Google's Clean Code Talks <http://www.youtube.com/watch?v=RlfLCWKxHJ0>`_

 The container is configured in :file:`dependencyinjection/dicontainer.php`.
 By default `Pimple <http://pimple.sensiolabs.org/>`_ is used as dependency injection container.
 A `tutorial can be found here <http://jtreminio.com/2012/10/an-introduction-to-pimple-and-service-containers/>`_

 To add your own classes simply open the :file:`dependencyinjection/dicontainer.php` and add a line like this to the constructor: